ghduuep/ghduuep/README.md

-Hello, welcome to my GitHub profile 👋
+<h1>Hello, welcome to my GitHub profile 👋</h1>
-My name is Guilherme!
+<h1>My name is Guilherme!</h1>

-💻 I am currently a student of Systems Analysis and Development at FIAP.
+<ul>💻 I am currently a student of Systems Analysis and Development at FIAP.</ul>
-I am learning Python, with an emphasis on back-end development.
-I am also developing my English skills.
+<ul>I am learning Python, with an emphasis on back-end development.
+I am also developing my English skills.</ul>
 I am interested in participating in third-party projects.
 You can contact me via email: ghduep@outlook.com.